-This course will introduce students to modern geologic principles and use those as a framework for understanding the processes involved in shaping the earth through time, including the creation of the fossil record and the formation and deformation of rocks.
+This course will introduce students to modern geologic principles and use those as a framework for understanding the processes involved in shaping the earth through time, including the creation of the fossil record and the ironment as a key to formation and deformation of rocks.
 Students needing an associated physical science laboratory should sign up for GEL 203L along with this course.
-(C-ID GEOL 110)
+(C-ID GEOL 110) Recommended Preparation: ENG 200